Optometry BSc (Hons)

 Can I progress into further study?

-You may also wish to progress onto a masters or PhD, or undertake higher qualifications via the College of Optometrists.
+You may also wish to progress to a Masters or PhD, or undertake higher qualifications via the College of Optometrists.

 Is there more information available online?